dunkar/ArchLinux-Installation/README.md

    - On SSDs, writes are spread across the entire partition rather than focused in a dedicated partition space.
    - On HDDs, the physical head movement is reduced.
+ - The `bin` folder contains scripts that are copied to the /root/bin folder on the target system.
+You can add any additional scripts needed before installation.

 # Instructions